-According to Paphos district governor Charalambos Pittokopitis, the earthquake had its epicentre in Paphos, and caused caused rocks to fall on the road from Paphos to Tsada.
+Meanwhile, Paphos district governor Charalambos Pittokopitis said that the earthquake had caused rocks to fall on the Paphos-Tsada road.

 “I noticed it almost immediately when it started.
 I was working, sitting at my desk, and things started shaking.
 Stacked plates in cupboards started rattling, the light fixture above began swaying back and forth and continued swaying for minutes after,” a Limassol reader told the Cyprus Mail.